mattnappo/message-term/README.md

 # Message Term

-An curses-based encrypted iMessage client for OSX.
+A curses-based encrypted iMessage client for OSX.

 ## Requirements